anywhichway/tlx-chart/README.md

 `chart-on` - An object, the property names of which are event names to respond to and the property values of which are event handler functions.
 The value must be inside "${ }" to tell the [`tlx`](https://github.com/anywhichway/tlx) engine to treat this as a JavaScript object, e.g. `chart-on="${{select: event => console.log(event)}}"`.

+`defer` - A unary attribute that defers the first rendering of the chart until it is invoked by JavaScript.
+This is typically used when there is a lot of dynamic data that needs to assembled by JavaScript first.
+See the source of this [bubble chart example]((https://jsfiddle.net/anywhichway/yfdcn6mL/).

 ## tlx-chart-editor

 A custom HTML element that renders a basic table to support user editing of the data associaed with a chart.